PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 ![repetitive chunks same noise](/Assets/repetitive_chunks_same_noise.png)

-In start allocate our mesh's data arrays and then setup the `ChunkJob` variables.
+In the start of ChunkJob allocate our mesh's data arrays and then setup the `ChunkJob` variables.

 ```cs
     private void Start() {